the-teachingRSE-project/competencies/competencies.md

 \skillsection{SP}

-Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
+Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public within the boundaries set by their institutional policies.
 RSEs need to have a basic understanding of common software licence types, including proprietary and open source licences and how "copyleft" and "permissive" open source licences differ.
 They should also understand compatibility between